ZeroPivot/Hashnode/cl1teg55m08orsvnv6ilyd403.md

 Provided is `.rubocop.yml` for use in the root folder of your Ruby project: [.rubocop.yml](https://gist.github.com/ZeroPivot/15b03e03d45d5a33e51ae764cb52fb8a)

-Then, in the root directory of your project, `solargraph init .`, which should get the linter going.
+Then, in the root directory of your project, `solargraph config .`, which should get the linter going.

 If you have any questions or want to address anything I missed, please do contact me: